-For Biden, South Carolina the key to 2020 nomination
+For Joe Biden, South Carolina is the key to 2020 nomination

 “We know Joe Biden,” Seawright said.
 “Elizabeth Warren is building up, and others are out there working, but we don’t know them like that yet.”

-Associated Press reporters Alexandra Jaffe in Des Moines, Iowa, and Meg Kinnard in Columbia, South Carolina, contributed.
+Associated Press writers Alexandra Jaffe in Des Moines, Iowa, and Meg Kinnard in Columbia, S.C., contributed to this report.

 Follow Barrow on Twitter at https://twitter.com/BillBarrowAP .